 And in this manner, Muzaffar began his precarious relationship with Hindi cinema or ‘Bollywood’ as it is contentiously called until today.
 “It is a place only for successful people,” he laments.
 “Others die in penury and loneliness.”
-The four more features that followed, most popular being Umrao Jaan (1978) and Anjuman (1986), were all syncretic products of his preoccupation with personal dignity, which he felt was under threat from the of changing times.
+The four more features that followed, most popular being Umrao Jaan (1978) and Anjuman (1986), were all syncretic products of his preoccupation with personal dignity, which he felt was under threat from the cultural erasure of changing times.
 The most significant revelation in the autobiography digs out the reason for why his last film, Zooni still remains unreleased.
-Dwelling upon the lore surrounding 16th century Kashmiri poetess Habba Khatoon, the exploration of culture in the valley was superseded by the in the 1990s.
+Dwelling upon the lore surrounding 16th century Kashmiri poetess Habba Khatoon, the exploration of culture in the valley was superseded by the exodus of Hindu Pandits in the 1990s.

 Among the other international crew collaborating on Zooni, it was Mary McFadden, the American designer who suggested that his sprawling family estate at Kotwara could easily be the site for a revivalist studio.
 This was the inception for the House of Kotwara, founded in 1990 to emerge as a renowned haven for 'slow fashion', elaborate lehenga ensembles and chimerical chikankari embellishment.

 Without skipping a beat, the polymath weaves faith through the lattice of art and design, insisting “there is no fashion without faith”.
-When shooting for Zooni in Kashmir, he established an everlasting connection with Sufism, sensing a under the simmering conflict in the Kashmir valley, like “fresh grass waiting to sprout from under the snow”.
+When shooting for Zooni in Kashmir, he established an everlasting connection with Sufism, sensing a deep-seated tranquility under the simmering conflict in the Kashmir valley, like “fresh grass waiting to sprout from under the snow”.

 In 2001, he wielded his profound admiration for Sufi poetry and music as a soldering tool to strengthen cultural unity across the two countries severed by Partition, organising the first Jahan-E-Khusrao.
 This festival has consistently featured an illustrious lineup of cross-cultural performers including Abida Parveen from Pakistan, the Rumi Group of Iran, Sultana Choudhuri from Bangladesh among others whose voices and instruments have resonated under the haloed dome of Humayun’s Tomb in Delhi.